CyberFlameGO/svnpython/Doc/library/sys.rst

           __stderr__

    These objects contain the original values of ``stdin``, ``stderr`` and ``stdout`` at the start of the program.
-They are used during finalization, and could be useful to print to the actual standard stream no matter if the ``sys.std*`` object has been redirected.

-   It can also be used to restore the actual files to known working file objects in case they have been overwritten with a broken object.
-However, the preferred way to do this is to explicitly save the previous stream before replacing it, and restore the saved object.
+They are used during finalization, and could be useful to restore the actual files to known working file objects in case they have been overwritten with a broken object.

 .. data:: tracebacklimit